Not a Spell Really

 "Ah," he said with his clever smile.
 "So Remus is getting the boot without ever getting a chance."

 She snorted.
-"It's not like he wanted the chance to begin with.
+"It's not as though he wanted the chance to begin with.
 But that doesn't matter.
 I'm going to focus more on my work and work hard to maybe even get a promotion.
 In fact, I'll do my best to become the best Auror anyone's ever seen!"
 She turned to him with red cheeks as he chuckled.
 "Uh, sorry… Do I sound silly?"

 The witch smiled and cupped her cheek in her palm, watching him flip through some papers.
 "You never told me what you do for a living," she mused aloud.